timstott/docker-log-drivers-adventures/README.md

 ### Observations

+Similarly to the GELF log driver, Docker wraps the message outputed by the application.
-The fluentd setup is highly configurable.
-The log driver only forwards the logs a fluentd agent.
-Custom formatters and outputs can be added to the fluentd agent to extract the application message.
+The log driver then forwards the logs to a fluentd agent.
+There custom formatters and outputs can be added to the fluentd agent to extract the application message.

+As oposed to GrayLog `Extractors` fluentd formatters are more flexible to parse and format messages.

+The fluentd log driver send logs to the agent over TCP.
+Preliminary observations revealed the log driver does not reconnect to the agen when the connection breaks.
+This needs further investigation.

 ## ~~docker-compose~~
 The lastest version does not provide support for fluentd and gelf log drivers (docker/compose#1878).